MrVPlusOne/Singularity/README.md

  * `outputTypes` gives the argument types of the target program.
 Since our quickSort implementation takes a Scala indexed integer sequence (`IndexedSeq[Int]`), `outputTypes` consists of only one element, `EVect(EInt)`, which is the equivalent type defined in the standard DSL.
 (See more about DSL in [StandardSystem.scala](src/core/scala/singularity/StandardSystem.scala)).

- * Since we have specified the output type to be `EVect(EInt)`, during fuzzing time, Singularity will try to feed a vector of integers to the target program and need to receive the corresponding resource usage as feedback, and we specify how to get such feedback as a lambda in `resourceUsage`.
+ * `resourceUsage` specifies how to get resource usage as fuzzing feedback.
+Since we have specified the output type to be `EVect(EInt)`, during fuzzing time, Singularity will try to feed a vector of integers to the target program and need to receive the corresponding resource usage from the result of the lambda.

- * Finally, we tell Singularity how to measure the size of any particular input in `sizeF`.
+ * `sizeF` tells Singularity how to measure the size of any particular input.

 #### Running Singularity

-After defining the fuzzing problem as a `ProblemConfig`, we still need to specify several parameters related to Genetic Programming such as population size, tournament size, crossover probability, etc...
+After defining the fuzzing problem as a `ProblemConfig`, we still need to specify a few parameters related to Genetic Programming such as population size, tournament size, crossover probability, etc...
 Fortunately, we provide **Supernova**, a parameter sampling tool that automatically guesses (smartly) those parameters for you.
-All you need to do is providing a random seed and a fuzzing size:
+So all you need to do is providing a random seed and a fuzzing size:

 ```scala
   def main(args: Array[String]): Unit = {